GeorgetownMcCourt/mapping-poverty-supervised-learning/README.md

 First, I will create a baseline accuracy score by replicating the World Bank methodology, while reserving 15 percent out of the sample for testing.
 I will score accuracy using the mean absolute percentage error (MAPE) between the predicted and actual income for the reserved sample.
 The data is free to use with registration here: [2015-2016 Socioeconomic Survey](http://microdata.worldbank.org/index.php/catalog/2783).
 To see the R code for this step, please see lsms_cleaning and lsms_wbmodel.

 Second, I will use other supervised learning approaches to create alternative methodologies, comparing their accuracy to the World Bank methodology.
-To see the R code for this step, please see lsms_supervusedlearning.
+To see the R code for this step, please see lsms_supervisedlearning.

 Finally, I will use my best supervised learning approach and the poverty mapping model to impute income and/or poverty status into the 2007 census data.
 [Census data available here](http://microdata.worldbank.org/index.php/catalog/2747) I will then compare if the approaches lead to different prescriptive geogrpahic areas to target for poverty alleviation in Ethiopia.
 To see the R code for this step, please see census_imputation.